fusion407/sinatra-react-project-backend/README.md

 PATCH - '/fullsets/:id' - Updates selected set with new values.

-DELETE - '/fullsets/:id' - Deletes item from the database.
+DELETE - '/fullsets/:id' - Deletes set from the database.

 Schema: